 As the Ninth Circuit has clarified, this exception has two requirements: "(1) considering the totality of the circumstances, law enforcement had an objectively reasonable basis for concluding that there was an immediate need to protect others or themselves from serious harm; and (2) the search's scope and manner were reasonable to meet the need."
 Sheehan v.
 City & County of San Francisco, 743 F.3d 1211, 1221 (9th Cir.
-2014) (quoting Snipe, 515 F.3d at 952); see also Ames v.
-King Cnty., 846 F.3d 340, 351 (9th Cir.
-2017) (applying the exception); Hopkins v.
+2014), rev'd in part on other grounds, 575 U.S. 600 (2015) (quoting Snipe, 515 F.3d at 952); see also Hopkins v.
 Bonvicino, 573 F.3d 752, 763-66 (9th Cir.
 2009) (explaining difference between emergency and related exigency exceptions).

 Whether officers rely on the emergency aid or exigent circumstances exception to the Fourth Amendment's general warrant requirement, they are required to conduct the search or seizure in a reasonable manner, including use of reasonable force.
-Sheehan, 743 F.3d at 1222

-(applying Supreme Court's excessive force standard under Fourth Amendment to both emergency aid and exigency exceptions).
-To assess whether the force used was reasonable, see Instruction 9.25 (Particular Rights-Fourth Amendment-Unreasonable Seizure of Person- Excessive Force).
+Sheehan, 743 F.3d at 1222 (applying Supreme Court's excessive force standard under Fourth Amendment to both emergency aid and exigency exceptions).
+To assess whether the force used was reasonable, see Instruction 9.25 (Particular Rights-Fourth Amendment-Unreasonable Seizure of Person-Excessive Force).

 A plaintiff alleging a § 1983 claim based on an unreasonable search in violation of the Fourth Amendment has the burden of proving at trial that an asserted exception to the warrant requirement did not apply.
 Larez v.
 Holcomb, 16 F.3d 1513, 1517-18 (9th Cir.
-1994); see also Mueller v.
+1994); see Mueller v.
 Auker, 700 F.3d 1180, 1193 (9th Cir.
 2012) (placing burden on plaintiff to establish absence of imminent danger in claim of interference with parent-child relationship); Pavao v.
 Pagay, 307 F.3d 915, 919 (9th Cir.
-2002) (reaffirming that plaintiff in § 1983 action "carries the ultimate burden of establishing each element of his or her claim, including lack of consent [to search]"); cf. Hopkins v.
-Bonvicino, 573 F.3d 752, 764 (9th Cir.
-2009) (placing burden on defendant to show existence of exigent circumstance at summary judgment stage).
+2002) (reaffirming that plaintiff in § 1983 action "carries the ultimate burden of establishing each element of his or her claim, including lack of consent [to search]").

-9.17A Particular Rights-Fourth Amendment-Unreasonable Search- Judicial Deception
+9.17A Particular Rights-Fourth Amendment-Unreasonable Search-Judicial Deception

 As previously explained, the plaintiff has the burden of proving that the act[s] of the defendant[s] [insert name[s] of defendant[s]] deprived the plaintiff of particular rights under the United States Constitution.
-In this case, the plaintiff alleges the defendant[s] deprived the plaintiff of [his] [her] rights under the Fourth Amendment to the Constitution when the defendant[s] intentionally or in reckless disregard of the truth made one or more material misrepresentations or omissions in a search warrant affidavit submitted to a judge.
+In this case, the plaintiff alleges the defendant[s] deprived the plaintiff of rights under the Fourth Amendment to the Constitution when the defendant[s] intentionally or in reckless disregard of the truth made one or more material misrepresentations or omissions in a search warrant affidavit submitted to a judge.

-Under the Fourth Amendment, a person has the right to be free from an unreasonable search of [his] [her] [person] [residence] [vehicle] [insert other object of search].
+Under the Fourth Amendment, a person has the right to be free from an unreasonable search of the person's [person] [residence] [vehicle] [insert other object of search].
 In general, a search of a [person] [residence] [vehicle] [insert other object of search] is unreasonable under the Fourth Amendment if the search is not conducted pursuant to a search warrant.
 A search warrant is a written order signed by a judge that permits a law enforcement officer to search a particular location and seize specific items.
 To obtain a search warrant, a law enforcement officer must show probable cause that a crime has been committed and that items related to that crime are likely to be found in the place specified in the warrant.
 In deciding whether to issue a search warrant, a judge generally relies on the facts stated in a warrant affidavit signed by a law enforcement officer.